deheisenbug/bugba/README.md

 This is my attempt at building a somewhat useful C++20 library for Gameboy Advance (Game) Development.
 It should be a playground for developing moderately modern bare metal C++.
+The Project also includes a simple clang and make based buildsystem.
 Using only the `nice` features, which add clarity and/or usability, while not introducing unnecessary overhead or hinder (runtime) performance.

 ```